-When it comes to developing our applications, one of the most important part is to choose the way in which we will organize our data.
+When it comes to developing our applications, one of the most important parts is to choose the way in which we will organize our data.
 Or in other words, to establish a system which will allow us to store, manage and retrieve certain pieces of information.
 And it’s in this part of the developing process that programmers are now facing a new choice: to use SQL or NoSQL?

 SQL vs NoSQL: What is the difference?

->For the specific purpose of this article, we are going to talk deeper about NoSQL databases, and in particular about MongoDB, which is one of the hottest solutions out there in the databases’ world for our applications.
+For the specific purpose of this article, we are going to talk deeper about NoSQL databases, and in particular about MongoDB, which is one of the hottest solutions out there in the databases’ world for our applications.

 But before diving into Mongo, we need to properly understand what we are talking about when we refer to NoSQL and the philosophy behind this technology.
 And the best way to ensure that is to compare it with SQL solutions!

-The classics SQL databases that are very often used represent the result of years of technology innovation, developing of good practices, and very detailed testing processes.
+The classics SQL databases that are very often used represent the result of years of technology innovation, developing good practices, and very detailed testing processes.
 They were designed with a specific eye for reliable operations and ad-hoc queries.

 But the more we go on, the more we develop new needs for our applications, and the limitations of such solutions start to arise.
 Problems such as rigid schema and issues with scalability that make them less suitable for other specific kinds of apps.